Katherine A. Flores: Career

 As a partner in a bilingual family medicine practice in Fresno, CA, Flores serves a diverse population.
-Through her additional leadership of several large institutional medical education programs, as well as seats on advisory committees on the state and national levels, Flores aims to narrow the gap between the large percentage of the population in California's Central Valley that identifies as Latinx, and the very small number of Latinx medical personnel.
+Through her additional leadership of several large institutional medical education programs, as well as seats on advisory committees on the state and national levels, Flores aims to narrow the gap between the large percentage of the population in California's Central Valley that identifies as Latino, and the small number of Latino medical personnel.

 One year after joining her private practice, in 1984, Flores took on her Associate Clinical Professor roll at UCSF School of Medicine, Department of Family and Community Medicine.
 In 1996, she founded the Latino Center for Medical Education and Research at UCSF, and is still the director there in 2021.
 From 1993 to 1999 Flores was the assistant dean of the University of California, San Francisco Fresno Medical Education Program.

-Beyond her private practice and work at UCSF, Flores has long been active in other organizations that work on recruiting, training, and retaining medical personnel to work with Latinx and other underserved populations.
+Beyond her private practice and work at UCSF, Flores has long been active in other organizations that work on recruiting, training, and retaining medical personnel to work with Latino and other underserved populations.
 She collaborates with many partners across the Central Valley to recruit and train medical care workers with migrant farmworker backgrounds and from other underrepresented backgrounds.
 From 1993 to 1999, Flores was the principal investigator and project director at the California Area Health Education Center, an organization that focuses on scaffolding a health professions workforce for serving underserved communities.
-After attending the White House Health Care Reform Task Force meetings in 1993–1994, Flores was one of the ten Latinx participants who went on to found the National Hispanic Medical Association.
-She was one of the Association's Leadership Fellows in 1999, and went on to serve on the board of the organization, including serving as Secretary and later Chairwoman.
+After attending the White House Health Care Reform Task Force meetings in 1993–1994, Flores was one of the ten Latino participants who went on to found the National Hispanic Medical Association.
+She was one of the Association's Leadership Fellows in 1999, and went on to serve on the board of the organization, including serving as secretary and later chairwoman.
 She also was with the California Health Education and Training Center from 1992 to 2007.
 With other medical specialists, Flores founded the California Health Professions Consortium in 2006, aiming to diversify the healthcare workforce.
 In 2013, California Governor Jerry Brown appointed Flores to the California Healthcare Workforce Policy Commission.

 Some of the programs Flores has created focus on school success even before college.
 The Junior and High School Doctors Academies are run through a partnership between California State University, Fresno, and local school districts.
 It began at Sunnyside High School in 1999, and expanded to Caruthers and Selma high schools in 2007.
 The program recruits students from low-income families in the Fresno area as early as seventh grade, and supports them through high school and college.
 With special classes daily, as well as tutoring and internships, these programs focus on increasing students' self-confidence and study skills.
 In a school district with a reported twenty-five percent graduation rate in the early 2000s, Doctors Academies sustained a one hundred percent graduation rate for students who stuck with the program.